attack-monkey/Lean-Functional-Typescript/README.md

 Lean Principles
 ===============

-1. **Every impurity can be wrapped in a 'Pure' Macro.** (Note: Any function that does something other than just return a result, is known as a macro in Lean.
+1. **Every impurity can be wrapped in a 'Pure' Macro' / 'Pure Function'.** (Note: Any function that does something other than just return a result, is known as a macro in Lean.
 Functions calculate things.
 Macros do things).

 2. **Once a variable has been declared - it cannot be changed**